-The idea of an easier life and one that actually benefits my kids as well – I rushed out and bought two!
+The idea of an easier life and one that actually benefits my kids – I rushed out and bought two!

-Here is your one-stop guide to learning towers and what they can do for your family, and for your toddler’s independence.
+Here is your one-stop guide to learning towers and what they can do for your family and your toddler’s independence.

 Because when raising a toddler, you need all the help you can get.

 What Is A Toddler Learning Tower?